In your text, read pages 108–113, which cover covariance and correlation, and chapter 8, which covers regression.

 Question 4: Add a similar comment describing the results of the statistical test for the transgressive lag.

 Question 5: Which stratigraphic unit has the strongest linear correlation, and which has the weakest?
 Your answer should indicate which part of the result tells you this.
 Your answer should specify that this is a linear correlation.
+Because you reported the numerical relationships in questions 2–4, you should not repeat them here.

 Question 6: Which stratigraphic unit has the most well-constrained correlation, and which has the most poorly constrained correlation?
 Your answer should indicate which part of the result tells you this.
+As in question 5, you should not repeat the numerical support behind your answer.

 Question 7: Which stratigraphic unit has the strongest monotonic correlation, and which has the weakest?
 Your answer should indicate which part of the result tells you this.
 Your answer should specify that this is a monotonic correlation.